botgram/botgram/docs/message.md

      - `msg.chat.firstname` returns the user's first name.
 Only present if this is a user.
      - `msg.chat.lastname` returns the user's last name, or `null` if not set.
 Only present if this is a user.
      - `msg.chat.username` returns the chat's username, or `null` if not set.
 Only present if this is a user or channel.
+     - `msg.chat.allMembersAreAdmins` returns `true` if ‘All Members Are Admins’ is enabled, `false` otherwise.
+Only present if this is a group.
      - `msg.chat.name` returns the first name and last name joined for users, or title for everything else.

  - `msg.from` (not present on channels) returns information about the user who sent this message: